Dismiss Modal

 • Pump again whenever the pad starts to feel warm (15 to 20 minutes).
 You can continuously circulate the cold water from the cooler.
 Some newer devices automatically circulate the cold water.
 They don't need manual pumping.
 Most devices can provide several hours of cold therapy.

-• Check your skin under the wrap often and keep your skin dry.
+• Check your skin under the wrap often, and keep your skin dry.

 Call 911

-Call 911 right away if you have either of these:
+Call 911 right away if you have:

-• Chest pain
+• Chest pain.

-• Shortness of breath
+• Shortness of breath.

-When to call your healthcare provider
+When to call your doctor

-• Fever of 100.4°F (38°C) or higher, or as advised by your provider
+• A fever of 100.4°F (38°C) or higher, or as advised by your doctor.

-• Shaking chills
+• Shaking chills.

-• Increased redness, tenderness, numbness, tingling, or swelling of the cut (incision) or injured limb
+• Increased redness, tenderness, numbness, tingling, or swelling of the cut (incision) or injured limb.

-• Increased pain with or without activity
+• Increased pain with or without activity.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.